-EERA Summer School 2016: Methods and Methodology in Educational Research
+Please find the Call for the EERA Summer School 2017: Methods and Methodology in Educational Research here.

 The aim of the ‘European Educational Research Association’ (EERA) is to further high quality educational research for the benefit of education and society.
 High quality research not only acknowledges its own context but also recognises wider, transnational contexts with their social, cultural and political similarities and differences.
 To accomplish this, engagement and support for the next generation of European researchers is essential.
 EERA season schools bring together early career researchers and PhD students from a number of nations to share and discuss their research and experiences with experts within their own field of research, in order to further the professional development of emerging researchers.